kryptonmlt/ansible-station/README.md

 # Ansible Station
-This repo is mostly dedicated to peoply who want to run ansible easily on Windows.
+This repo is mostly dedicated to people who want to run ansible easily from a Windows machine.
 Docker is used so that ansible is not needed to be installed on the OS.

 ## Build image
 * **docker build -t ansible-station .**